cnisidis/ADA_135/README.md

 # ADA_135 C NISIDIS AVA.ADA 2207
 Personal repository for course ADA_135 at Ionian University

+## Preface
+In recent years, I have been deeply concerned about the seismic activity in Greece.
+This concern led me to visualize data obtained from seismological recordings spanning several decades up to the present day.

+As a next step, I began exploring the possibility of sonifying this data with the ultimate goal of presenting it in an interactive installation.

+To accomplish this goal, I had to extensively study the phenomenon of earthquakes, the methods used to record them, and their geological significance.

+Below I will list the steps and methods I followed, the tools I used or had to make for this purpose.

 ## Visualization and Sonification of Seismic Activity

 This attempt consists of two distinct parts.
 In **Part I** (Lithosphere), we represent earthquakes as points in space, and in **Part II**, we discuss the possibility of directly sonifying data streams from seismographs.